Montréal–Mirabel International Airport

-The airport's main traffic are cargo flights, but it is also home to medevac and general aviation flights, and hosts a manufacturing plant for Airbus, where final assembly of the Airbus A220 (formerly Bombardier CSeries) is conducted.
+The airport is mainly used for cargo flights, but it is also home to medevac and general aviation flights, and hosts a manufacturing plant for Airbus, where final assembly of the Airbus A220 (formerly Bombardier CSeries) is conducted.
 Bombardier Aviation produced the Bombardier CRJ700 series of regional jets at the factory until early 2021.
 The former passenger terminal apron is now a racing course, and the terminal building was demolished in 2016.

 Prior to the demolition of the passenger terminal, Montréal–Mirabel International Airport was classified as an airport of entry (AOE) by Nav Canada and was staffed by the Canada Border Services Agency (CBSA).
 A smaller AOE for general aviation with no more than 15 people on board is still available from Hélibellule, Nolinor, and Mirajet.
 In addition it is one of ten Canadian airport classified as an airport of entry for cargo flights.
 It is part of the National Airports System and it was one of two airports in Canada with sufficient right-of-way that can be expanded to accommodate 50 million passengers per year, the other being Toronto Pearson International Airport.
 A lack of traffic meant that Mirabel was never expanded beyond its first phase.
 As a result of a controversial land expropriation, Mirabel would have been the largest airport in the world by surface area, with a planned area spanning a property totaling 39660 ha.
 In 1989, 81,000 acre of that were deeded back to their original owners.